Shamfa Cudjoe

 Shamfa Ashaki Cudjoe (born 1982) is a Trinidad and Tobago politician representing the People's National Movement (PNM).
 She served as the Member of Parliament in the House of Representatives for Tobago West from the 2015 general election until 2025.
-She is the current Minister of Sport and Community Development.
+She was the Minister of Sport and Community Development until April 2025.

 Early life

 Cudjoe was born in 1982 as the fourth of eight children.
 Her mother, Wilma Warner-Cudjoe, is from Mason Hall and her father, Jeffrey Cudjoe, is from Bethel.
 She attended the Mason Hall and Montgomery Government Primary Schools, the Scarborough Methodist Primary School, the Scarborough Junior Secondary School and Signal Hill Senior Comprehensive School.

 She participated in youth activism and served as a youth ambassador for CARICOM and the United Nations.
 She was president of the Tobago Youth Council and participated in the Regional Youth Parliament initiative.
 When she was seventeen, she attended the first World Youth Congress in Hawaii in 1999 as a member of the Caribbean delegation.

 In 2006, she received her bachelor's degree in international affairs from Bethune-Cookman College in Florida, United States.
 She then received a masters of science with distinction in international trade policy from the University of the West Indies at Cave Hill.
 Cudjoe also completed courses in economic development, export diversification, and international food and agriculture trade with the World Bank Institute.